Dennisseur/RUT-VIRT-DATA-PT-09-2021-U-B/03-Lesson-Plans/04-Lessons/1/README.md

 ## Learning Objectives

-By the end of class, students will be able to:
+By the end of class, you will be able to:

-* Verify that they have installed Anaconda.
+* Verify that you have installed Anaconda.
-* Verify that they have created a working PythonData conda environment.
+* Verify that you have created a working PythonData conda environment.
 * Import and read a CSV into a DataFrame using Pandas
 * Use a variety of Pandas methods and functions on a DataFrame
 * Merge two DataFrames